jakkunight/from-zero-to-hero/from-zero-to-hero.md

 With this base, let's try to explain the logical structures.

 ##### Logical Structures:
-Let's see the blocks first.
+[BLOCKS]
 We can say somebody to do something or many things in an specific order.
-This is a BLOCK of instructions and a computer always will follow it STEP BY STEP, SECUENTIALY, IN ORDER.
+This is a BLOCK of instructions and a computer always will follow its instructions STEP BY STEP, SECUENTIALY, IN ORDER.
+[CONDITIONALS]
+Now, there're many times we want to make some things acording to certain conditions.
+One way to "emulate" this is to

 ##### Bibliography:
 - Tecnicas de programacion - Editorial PARAINFO